Win11Strove/babylon-chain/x/btclightclient/README.md

 - The first header of the list must point to a header already maintained by the BTC light client module.
 - Each header must be correctly encoded.
-- Each header in the list must have valid proof of work and difficulty.
+- Each header in the list must have a valid proof of work and difficulty.
-- Each header in the list must have a `Timestamp` that is greater than the median of last 11 ancestors.
+- Each header in the list must have a `Timestamp` that is greater than the median of the last 11 ancestors.
 - If the first header of the list does not point to the current tip of the chain maintained by the BTC light client, it means that the message contains a fork.
 For the fork to be valid, the forked chain must be better than the current chain maintained by